How to tap into the diversity of the group and increase online engagement

 Here’s the podcast version of this post for you to listen to and share

-If you really want to develop your online facilitation skills, come along to Summer School!
+If you really want to develop your online facilitation skills and make your sessions 100% engaging, then it’s time to act!

 I’ve teamed up with my facilitation bestie, Cynthia Mahoney, to deliver ‘Facilitate Standout Online Experiences‘.
 It’s a four module program to help you to build, utilise and adapt your skills into the online environment.